Subscriptions & Buying7 min read Updated

 • ❌ Requires a grinder (even a budget burr grinder around $50–80)

 If you're considering grinding at home, our coffee grinder guide covers everything from budget manual options to electric grinders that suit different brewing methods.
+Also check out our guide on how to grind coffee beans for technique tips.

 Step 4: Size Your Order to Your Actual Consumption

 Australian subscription services typically offer 200g, 250g, 500g, and 1kg sizes.
 Ordering too much is a common beginner mistake — stale coffee on repeat delivery is disheartening.
+After two months, you should have accurate data on your actual consumption.

 How to Estimate Your Weekly Usage